-The natural forecast was developed by multiplying the 2022 smolt outmigration of 135,678 by the predicted marine survival rate of 10.291 percent, which results in an abundance prediction of 13,963 JA3.
+The natural forecast was developed by multiplying the 2023 smolt outmigration of 205,963 by the predicted marine survival rate of 7.669 percent, which results in an abundance prediction of 15,795 JA3.
 The model uses run reconstructions developed by the Quinault Department of Fisheries (QDFi) as a response, which includes FRAM natural and incidental mortality, but does not include estimates of mark-selective fishery mortality.
-Expansion for mark-selective fishery mortality is estimated as mean (post season FRAM / QDFi run reconstruction for run years 2010 to 2020) abundance prediction for 2023 = $1.095037 \times 13,963 = 15,290$.
+Expansion for mark-selective fishery mortality for the 2024 run abundance prediction was not available at the time of this report but was estimated as mean (post season FRAM / QDFi run reconstruction for run years 2010 to 2020) abundance prediction for 2023 = 1.095037 13,963 = 15,290.